 If you’re looking for overpowering deep bass, these are not for you.
 With Yamaha PRO 500 you get rich balanced bass, the way bass was originally intended to be heard.

 If you want bass above everything else, get JVC HA SZ2000 above.

 These are heavier than alternatives and might be a bit uncomfortable if you’re not used to wearing heavier headphones.

 Their size also fits bigger heads so if you have a really small head you might have a problem fitting them comfortably without jiggling.
 At the same time, this is good news for people with bigger heads.
 You won’t have any problem wearing these at all.

-The design is quite sleek and looks similarly to many popular, well designed headphones.
+The design is quite sleek and looks similar to many popular, well-designed headphones.
 “Some say these look like Beats copycats.”

-Overall you can see the high attention to detail and aesthetics that Yamaha has put in creating this pair of cans, and we surely appreciative it.
+Overall you can see the high attention to detail and aesthetics that Yamaha has put in creating this pair of cans, and we surely appreciate it.

-If you’re looking for stylish, big and loud, over the ear headphones that play rich and balanced bass, Yamaha PRO 500 are your best choice.
+If you’re looking for stylish, big and loud, over the ear headphones that play rich and balanced bass, Yamaha PRO 500 is your best choice.

 - Rich, balanced bass